chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/fips-images.md

 ‍If Customer requests an image not currently available as a Chainguard FIPS Image, Chainguard will use commercially reasonable efforts to determine if such request is feasible.
 For further information, contact <fips-contact@chainguard.dev>.

+### Regarding Java-based FIPS Images
+As mentioned previously, Chainguard provides several FIPS-ready Images that are based on Java.
+However, this presents some challenges because Java applications generally don't leverage OpenSSL for cryptography and there isn't another cryptographic library serving as a widely-used standard for Java applications.
+For these reasons, Chainguard's Java-based Images instead ship with the [FIPS variant of the Bouncy Castle Crypto package](https://www.bouncycastle.org/about/bouncy-castle-fips-faq/), a Java implementation of cryptographic algorithms.

+Some Java applications may bundle their own cryptographic libraries at the application level.
+In these cases, Chainguard can only build a FIPS-enabled Image if the bundled libraries are FIPS-compliant or the applications in question support use with FIPS-compliant variants like Bouncy Castle's.
+Other Java applications do not bundle cryptographic libraries, instead relying on the bundled cryptography providers from the JRE.

+If the underlying JRE/JDK on the host system is FIPS compliant, then theoretically, the application could also be considered FIPS compliant.
+However, without explicit support or documentation for FIPS compliance, there is no guarantee that the application will consistently use these FIPS-compliant features.
+You can refer to the [Java Cryptography Architecture documentation](https://docs.oracle.com/en/java/javase/21/security/java-cryptography-architecture-jca-reference-guide.html#GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190) for more information.
+The full FIPS compliance of a Java application and its related image depends heavily on the application itself, specifically how it is architected and what it supports.

 ## Learn more

 We encourage you to check our list of FIPS Images in the [Chainguard Images Directory](https://images.chainguard.dev/).
 After navigating to the directory, you can either click the **FIPS** tag in the left-hand sidebar menu to filter out any non-FIPS Images, or use the search function to find every Image with "fips" in its name.
 Additionally, we encourage you to check out the documentation for [the OpenSSL FIPS module](https://www.openssl.org/docs/manmaster/man7/fips_module.html) and the [Bouncy Castle FIPS Crypto package](https://www.bouncycastle.org/about/bouncy-castle-fips-faq/) to better understand how they work.